csr13/my-website/_posts/live-speech-to-text-voice-translation.md

 description: Real time language translation agent system for call centers.
 permalink: /pages/posts/live-speech-to-text-voice-translation.html
 date: 2023-11-16
+categories: voip
+            telephony
+            python
+            systems
 ---

+Example use case.
+There is a call center that receives calls from foreign nationals from all over the world, the call center does not have agents that speak 10 languages, how do you make it so that the operational cost of hiring call center agents that speak 10 languages is not an budget killer?

-Building a system for translating caller origin language to call center agent origin language, and translating call center agent to caller origin language real time, supporting multiple languages.
+On solution is to build a system for translating caller origin language to call center agent origin language, and translating call center agent to caller origin language real time, supporting multiple languages.

-Building VOIP based systems without a need for something like asterisk can also be built with Python.
+Building VOIP based systems without a need for something like asterisk can also be built with Python and replacing software PBX systems like Asterisk with Twilio for custom dialplans.

 ### Diagram and Schematics of the System.